-This autumn we have pushed ahead with implementing one of our biggest and most exciting projects.
-Over 15 years, we will be working to restore the semi-natural ancient woodland at Deangarden Wood, High Wycombe into a more active, positive condition for wildlife & people.
+In 2017 we started one of our biggest and most exciting projects.
+This15 year project is restoring the semi-natural ancient woodland at Deangarden Wood, High Wycombe into a more active, positive condition for wildlife & people.

 Deangarden wood is owned by the Carington Estate and we are delivering the management plan in partnership with them.
 It is part of a planning agreement with Wycombe District Council which will also see the disused/abandoned ski slope restored to chalk grassland & scrub which is a real win for wildlife and the community.

 Our involvement in this project came about through an approach to us by the developer of Wycombe Summit, Hambledon Land, who sought our help to scope, draft and evolve the Woodland Management Plan.
 Hambledon Land obtained the agreement of the landowner and negotiated the inclusion of the plan in the s106 which was attached to the planning permission for a housing development on adjoining land.